-The three most common types of night vision technologies are Thermal Imaging, Low Light Imaging and Near Infrared Illumination.
+The three most common types of night vision technologies are:

-are based on a night vision technology which does not require any light what-so-ever.
-These cameras produce a black and white image even in total darkness.
+CONTROP's Thermal Imaging cameras are based on a night vision technology which does not require any light what-so-ever.
+These cameras produce a black and white image even in total darkness (optionally pseudo color).

-Thermal imaging cameras detect thermal radiation and even the smallest differentiation in temperature becomes visable and therefore can provide a clear image from a scene in total darkness.
+Thermal Imaging cameras detect thermal radiation and even the smallest differences in temperature become visible and therefore can provide a clear image from a scene in total darkness.